 Report Incidents and Unsafe Work Conditions

 You should report any incidents and unsafe work practices or conditions you see.
-For example; if you notice a frayed an electrical power cord, notify your supervisor as soon as possible to fix it before an incident or fatality occurs.
+For example; if you notice a frayed electrical power cord, notify your supervisor as soon as possible to fix it before an incident or fatality occurs.

 Everyone needs to have their tasks explained.
 Your employer should first explain your job duties, and then show you what to do.
 If you understand these tasks, you should be able to explain them back to your supervisor.
 Remember, if you don't understand the instructions, ask questions.
-Understanding instructions means that you will have a much greater chance of doing the work properly and safely.
+Understanding instructions means you will have a greater chance of doing the work properly and safely.

 - Learn how to work safely - remember to apply safety rules.

 - Don't perform any task until you get proper training.

 - If you feel you have been getting too much information, too fast, ask your supervisor to slow down and repeat the instructions.

 - Don't leave your work area unless your employer tells you to do so.
 Other work sites may have special hazards you don't know about.
 For example, there might be overhanging power lines, slippery floors, or toxic chemicals.

 - If you are unsure of something, ask someone first.
 A supervisor or co-worker might help you prevent an incident.

 - Don't hesitate to ask for more training.